harness/ff-javascript-client-sdk/mobile_device_support.md

 The SDK provides a function on the client instance called `refreshEvaluations`.
 Calling this allows you to soft poll the servers for the latest evaluations.
 Note to avoid overloading the backend servers this function will only call out to the network after enough time has elapsed.
+Requires version 1.14.0+ of the JS SDK.

 ### toForeground JS function